 Scott and his wife Keisha were married in 1996 and moved to Fuquay-Varina in 1997.
 They have been members of GCC since 2001 and have three children: Kaitlyn, Greyson, and Landon, all of whom were born and dedicated at GCC.
 At different times, Scott has served as praise and worship leader, home group leader, Sunday school teacher, children's worship leader and teacher, deacon, and elder since 2001.
 Scott's wife, Keisha, is currently the Children’s Ministry Director.

-Neal is husband to Myra, and father to three great children.
+Neal is husband to Myra, and father to four great children.
 GCC has been their church home since 2002.
 He is a veteran of the N.C.
 Army National Guard, and an alumnus of N. C. State University.
 He enjoys all forms of theology, playing basketball, and Brazilian Jiu-Jitsu.
 Prior to being called to serve as an elder, he served on the Audio/Visual team, as a home group leader, and as a deacon.
+Neal is a missionary appointee with TWR.

 Jim is a law professor at the Norman Adrian Wiggins School of Law at Campbell University.
 He has been on the faculty at the law school since 1984 after having served three years on the faculty at Pepperdine University School of Law in Malibu, California.
 Prior to that, Jim practiced law for 8 1/2 years in Macon, Georgia.
 He is married to Diane and they have two sons, Cole and Rhett.
 Cole is the Senior Pastor at Peace Presbyterian Church in Cary, North Carolina.
 Cole and his wife Teressa have four children, Micah, Eli, Emory and Adeline.
 Rhett is an internet personality in a business partnership with his childhood friend, Link Neal.
 Rhett and his wife Jessie have two children, Locke and Shepherd.
 Jim and Diane live in Fuquay and he is the leader of a home group meeting on Sunday nights at the home of Jim and Joy Aycock.